Work-life integration: a complete guide for employers and employees

 Support professional development without overload

-The American Psychological Association (APA) recently published a report connecting a lack of growth opportunities with seeking employment with other companies.
-In fact, one study found it’s the second most common reason workers left their jobs in 2021 (just behind low pay).
+The APA published a report connecting a lack of growth opportunities with seeking employment with other companies.
+In fact, a study by the Pew Research Center found it’s the second most common reason workers left their jobs in 2021 (just behind low pay).
 By offering convenient opportunities to grow with your company, you’re incentivizing employees to stick around, helping them advance their careers, and promoting work-life integration along the way.

 Set clear expectations for work-life boundaries